 Sometimes, the best topic for a webinar is no topic.

 Just start a conversation with your audience.
 Pull a Reddit, and invite your audience to AMA (Ask Me Anything).

 Obviously this creates some challenges.
 But it’s the most interactive, engaged way for customers to get to know and trust you.

 Of course, planning a Q&A webinar is both easier and more difficult, all at once.

 On the one hand, you really don’t have to plan it.
-On the other, you have to be prepared for unpredictable questions, including ones you don’t know the answer to.
+On the other, you have to be prepared for unpredictable questions.
+That includes ones you don’t know the answer to.
 This is fine.
-It just requires you to be on top of your game, and to be open and honest.
+It simply requires you to be on top of your game, and to be open and honest.

 As any teacher will tell you, “I don’t know, but I can find out for next time” is one of the smartest answers a person can give.
 Plus, it helps you choose the topic of your next webinar!

 Webinar platforms with dedicated Q&A areas are incredibly helpful here.
 You can separate, save, and analyze the questions you get to look for common themes.
 Your next webinar topic is in there somewhere!
 Like in the example below, from one of our webinars: